The Psychology of Pricing: Unlocking Consumer Minds to Boost Your Business

 3. Odd-Even Pricing

 Odd-even pricing involves using odd numbers for less expensive products and even numbers for higher-end items.
-For instance, a budget-friendly smartphone might be priced at $199, emphasizing affordability, while a premium model is set at an even price like $800, conveying a sense of quality and exclusivity.
-This strategy leverages the psychology associated with odd and even numbers, where odd prices are perceived as friendlier and approachable, while even prices denote stability and luxury.
+For instance, a budget-friendly smartphone might be priced at $199, emphasising affordability, while a premium model is set at an even price like $800, conveying a sense of quality and exclusivity.
+This strategy leverages the psychology of odd and even numbers, where odd prices are perceived as friendlier and approachable, while even prices denote stability and luxury.

 4. Left-Digit Effect